RTC-research-group/Py-EDScorbotTool/scorbot_tutorial.md

     ![terminal](./terminal.jpg)

-4. Check everything runs fine by executing the GUI of the service:
+4. Check everything runs fine by executing the GUI of the service (please be patient when using the GUI because it can take a little while to respond):
     * ```cd pyAER```
     * ```python3 main.py```